Luminoid/blog/source/_posts/Universal-Editor-Keymaps.md

 - Xcode
 - JetBrains
 - Keymap
-keywords:
-- VS Code
-- Atom
-- Xcode
-- JetBrains
-- Editor
-- Keymap
 ---

-This post intended to provide a universal keymaps across different editors and IDEs on Mac.
+This post intends to provide a universal keymaps across different editors and IDEs on Mac.

 <!-- more -->